TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Secondly: Inside the class DO NOT use Objects to store your key value pairs, And DO NOT use the array method `push` to insert your nodes into the buckets, always use indexes.

-  Now comes the time for you to create a working HashMap!
-Start by Creating a HashMap class or factory function, up to you.
+  #### Time to create a real HashMap

-  Create the following methods:
+  1. Start by Creating a HashMap class or factory function, up to you.
+Then procceed to Create the following methods:
   1. `hash` takes a value and produces a hash code with it.
 There are a lot of thought that goes into creating the most optimal hashing function, it is up to you if you want to do a research to find a really good hashing function but do not dive too deep into the rabbit hole.
 Make sure to test that it's not producing too many similar hash codes that will lead to too many collisions.
   1. `set` takes two arguments, the first is a key and the second is a value that is assigned to this key.
 Remember to grow your buckets size when it need to using the `load factor` and `capacity`.
   1. `get` takes one argument as a key and returns the value that is assigned to this key.